Vascular Biology-Short Term Training Program for Minority Students

 - Disadvantaged Background: Individuals from disadvantaged backgrounds who are defined as: 1.
 Individuals who come from a family with an annual income below established low-income thresholds.
 These thresholds are based on family size, published by the U.S. Bureau of the Census; adjusted annually for changes in the Consumer Price Index; and adjusted by the Secretary for use in all health professions programs.
 The Secretary periodically publishes these income levels at http://aspe.hhs.gov/poverty/index.shtml

 - For individuals from low-income backgrounds, the institution must be able to demonstrate that such candidates (a) have qualified for Federal disadvantaged assistance; or (b) have received any of the following student loans: Health Professional Student Loans (HPSL), Loans for Disadvantaged Student Program; or (c) have received scholarships from the U.S. Department of Health and Human Services under the Scholarship for Individuals with Exceptional Financial Need.
 2. Individuals who come from a social, cultural, or educational environment such as that found in certain rural or inner-city environments that have demonstrably and recently directly inhibited the individual from obtaining the knowledge, skills, and abilities necessary to develop and participate in a research career.

 Recruitment and retention plans related to a disadvantaged background (C1 and C2) are most applicable to high school and perhaps undergraduate candidates, but would be more difficult to justify for individuals beyond that level of achievement.
 Under extraordinary circumstances the PHS may, at its discretion, consider an individual beyond the undergraduate level to be from a disadvantaged background.
 Such decisions will be made on a case-by-case basis, based on appropriate documentation.

-You can learn about participants last year here.
+You can learn about participants from previous years here.